Packed to the Rafters: episode guide

 Narrated by Dave, this episode focuses on Dave dealing with the reality of sudden employment and a house that has been unexpectedly inundated with family members — each bringing with them a dark secret.
 He processes it all through a cricketing metaphor — that of the googly — that devious curve-ball that life can throw at you, catching you off-guard.

-With: George Houvardas as Nick "Carbo" Karandonis, Zoe Ventoura as Melissa Bannon, Caroline Brazier as Chrissey Merchant, Justin Rozniak as Warney, Luke Pegler as Daniel Griggs, Roy Billing as Ron Barrett
+With: George Houvardas as Nick "Carbo" Karandonis, Zoe Ventoura as Melissa Bannon, Caroline Brazier as Chrissey Merchant, Justin Rosniak as Warney, Luke Pegler as Daniel Griggs, Roy Billing as Ron Barrett

 She Ain't Heavy